 About Jones Library

-Book drop location: - It is the big metal box to the left of the entrance on the front of the building.
+Book drop location: to the left of entrance, freestanding near the front walk.